 This recipe for salsa de molcajete is a guide for you to use and make the salsa of your dreams.
 There is nothing more Mexican than an excellent red salsa molcajeteada.

 This salsa is perfect for adding texture and flavor to chips or Mexican dishes.
-The recipe is mild, but can be adjusted to your liking.
+The recipe is mild, but you can adjust it to your liking.

 WHAT IS salsa de molcajete?

-Salsa molcajeteada is a type of sauce with a unique flavor and texture, which is made by grinding ingredients in a traditional molcajete.
+Salsa molcajeteada is a type of sauce with a unique flavor and texture.
+It is made by grinding ingredients in a traditional molcajete.
 This delicious salsa can be prepared using a variety of ingredients, such as roasted chiles, garlic, serrano or jalapeño chili peppers, tomatillos, or tomato and onion.

 The process of grinding the ingredients in a molcajete gives the salsa a rustic and authentic taste, making it a popular choice among those who appreciate traditional Mexican cuisine.